Jam-BD011/AutomationIdeaRandomizer/README.md

 3.)
 Run "AIRv0.1.exe"

 ### (Alternate) Running with Maven
-The project is also possible to run using Apache Maven and JavaFX.
+The project is also possible to run using Apache Maven and JavaSDK.
 Ensure the following is installed:

 -JDK 25.0.2\